Skatteetaten/ao/docs/USERGUIDE.md

 **_Work In Progress_**
+# What is AO
+A command line interface for the Boober API.
+  * Deploy one or more ApplicationId (environment/application) to one or more clusters
+  * Manipulate AuroraConfig remotely
+  * Support modifying AuroraConfig locally
+  * Manipulate vaults and secrets

 # General
 AOC works by connecting to the Boober API.
 Authentication is handled by sending an OpenShift token in the HTTP header.
 The token is obtained by using the OpenShift API.
-It is also possible to use a token obtained by the oc command ("oc whoami -t").
+It is also possible to use a token obtained by the oc command ("oc whoami -t") if you paste it into the ao config file or use the --token or -t flag available on all commands.

 ### Connect to Boober
 By default, aoc will scan for OpenShift clusters with Boober instances using the naming